My Work

-Dr. Raven Baxter’s research sits at the intersection of hip-hop, science communication, and education.
+Dr. Raven Baxter is a molecular biologist and science communications scholar whose research and practice sits at the intersection of public engagement, hip-hop, and education.

 Overview